varungupta31/Spotify-Song-Recommendation_System/README.md

 <img src = 'images/final.jpg'/>

 ### It was observed that inclusing the name of the artist in the feature vector significantly impacted the recommendation by favouring songs from the same artist more than any other feature.
+Hence, two pynb files differ only by this feature vector.
+### Both these notebooks could have been merged into one by simply creating a conditional.

 ### Although the Spotify's algorithm is way more complex by considering massive database and user history and habits, this recommender work quite well and I personally found the suggestions quite apt :-)